EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Active narrative rewriting of the event
+Active narrative reframing of the electoral outcome

 Discover how another country covers this same story.